 Thank you for your interest!
-This contest in now closed, and winners will be announced by June 5.
+This contest in now closed, and winners have been announced.

 Ready for a bit of fun?
 Get your pens ready: We're running a themed flash fiction contest.

 Deadline: May 22, 11:59 PST